eclipse-4diac/4diac-documentation/CONTRIBUTING.md

 ### Creating a Pull Request

-When you have set up your fork of a repository that you want to contribute change to, and if you have prepared a local clone for it, it you can perform changes, commit them, and propose them via a pull request as follows.
+When you have set up your fork of a repository that you want to contribute change to, and if you have prepared a local clone for it, you can perform changes, commit them, and propose them via a pull request as follows.

 1. Create a branch for the changes you want to make.
 Set up that branch starting from your local `main` branch and set the remote to your forked repository.